nikniv/drone-tracker/README.md

 ```

 ### Size of incoming data packet
-When drones report their location over the UDP channel, the size of the message content is logged on the server console, like so:
+When drones report their location over the UDP channel, the size of the message content is logged on the server console in bytes, like so:

 ```
   ========== DATAGRAM RECEIVED ==========